lammps/lammps/doc/src/fix_vector.rst

    fix 1 all vector 100 c_myTemp
    fix 1 all vector 5 c_myTemp v_integral
-   fix 1 all vector 50 nmax 200 c_myTemp
+   fix 1 all vector 50 c_myTemp nmax 200

 Description
 """""""""""

-Use one or more global values as inputs every few timesteps, and simply store them.
+Use one or more global values as inputs every few timesteps, and simply store them as a sequence.
 For a single specified value, the values are stored as a global vector of growing length.
 For multiple specified values, they are stored as rows in a global array, whose number of rows is growing.
 The resulting vector or array can be used by other :doc:`output commands <Howto_output>`.

 The optional *nmax* keyword can be used to restrict the length of the